Shopping in NYC Limo Service

 FORGET PARKING.
 WE’LL PICK YOU UP WHEN YOU’RE READY.

-Request a ride from us and our driver will pick you and your friends up and take you from one shopping paradise to another, helping with your bags and purchases along the way.
+Request a ride from us and our driver will pick you and your friends up and take you from one shopping paradise to another, through our shopping in NYC limo service.
+Additionally, your driver can also help with your bags and purchases along the way.

-Imagine how much more you will enjoy shopping when you are not walking against the brutal weather, lugging your purchases behind you and hoping you find your car.
+Through our shopping in NYC limo service, you are not walking against the brutal weather, lugging your purchases behind you, and hoping you find your car.
 Instead, call us and relax in a luxurious, temperature-controlled vehicle between shops.

 RESERVE BY THE HOUR – SHOP AS LITTLE OR AS LONG AS YOU WANT